-Argument: Positive real (meters) Default: 1.0
+Argument: Positive real (meters)

-14.2.12.4 <maximum-residual-for-well-points-interpolation>
+14.2.13.4 <maximum-residual-for-well-points-interpolation>

 Description: Gridding errors at a well point is removed if the residual is less than this value.
-The Δ value can be set to a smaller value (say 10) to avoid spikes in the surfaces.
+The value can be set to a smaller value (say 10) to avoid spikes in the surfaces.
 Has only effect if <make-surfaces-interpolate-well-points> is yes.

-Argument: Positive real (meters) Default: 999.0
+Argument: Positive real (meters)

-14.2.12.5 <maximum-gradient-for-surface-adjustment>
+14.2.13.5 <maximum-gradient-for-surface-adjustment>

-Description: Gridding errors at a well point or sample point is removed if the gradient between the point and another point is less than this value.
-The value can be set to a smaller value (say 10) to avoid spikes in the surfaces.
-Has only effect if <make-surfaces-interpolate-well-points> or <allow-small-surface-adjustment-at-sample-points> are yes.
+Description: Gridding errors at a well point or sample point is removed if the Δ gradient between the point and another point is less than this value.

+value can be set to a smaller value (say 10) to avoid spikes in the sur-Has only effect if <make-surfaces-interpolate-well-points> faces. <allow-small-surface-adjustment-at-sample-points> are yes.

-Argument: Positive real Default: 100.0
+Argument: Positive real

-14.2.12.6 <maximum-residual-for-adjustment-at-sample-points>
+14.2.13.6 <maximum-residual-for-adjustment-at-sample-points>

-Description: Gridding errors at a sample point is removed if the sample point is less Δ than 1 meter (default) on the wrong side of a surface.
+Description: Gridding errors at a sample point is removed if the sample point is less 🗥 than 1 meter (default) on the wrong side of a surface.
 Increasing this value will increase the number of grid nodes that are modified.
-It has only effect if <allow-small-surface-adjustment-at-sample-points> is yes.
+It has only effect if

+<allow-small-surface-adjustment-at-sample-points> is yes.

-Argument: Positive real (meter) Default: 1.0
+Argument: Positive real (meter)

-14.2.12.7 <minimum-distance-from-surface-to-sample-points>
+14.2.13.7 <minimum-distance-from-surface-to-sample-points>

-Description: The distance between a well path and a surface will never be smaller than this value. \square Also gridding errors at a sample point is removed if the sample point is closer to a surface than 0.5 meters (default).
+Description: The distance between a well path and a surface will never be smaller than this value.
+Also gridding errors at a sample point is removed if the sample point is closer to a surface than 0.5 meters (default).
 Increasing this value will increase the number of grid nodes that are modified.
 It has only effect if <allow-small-surface-adjustment-at-sample-points> is yes.

-Argument: Positive real (meter) Default: 0.5
+Argument: Positive real (meter)

-14.2.12.8 <allow-sample-points-near-faults>
+14.2.13.8 <allow-sample-points-near-faults>

 Description: Allow sample points also where the fault indicator log indicates a fault.
-Argument: yes / no Default: no

-14.2.12.9 <solver-for-weights>
+14.2.13.9 <solver-for-weights>

-Description: Specifies the method used for solving the linear equation system that gives the model Δ weights.
+Description: Specifies the method used for solving the linear equation system that gives the model weights.
 The conjugate gradient method is significantly faster than the Cholesky decomposition if there are many model weights.
 The two methods can give slightly different results since the linear equation system can be (very) rank deficient.